time2fishman/agree-to-disagree/README.md

  This application was built with:

- 1. ReactJS - A JavaScript library for building user interfaces
+ 1. ReactJS - A JavaScript library for building user interfaces.

- 2. MongoDB -  A non-relational document database that provides support for JSON-like storage
+ 2. MongoDB -  A non-relational document database that provides support for JSON-like storage.

+ 3. Mongoose - A Node.js-based Object Data Modeling (ODM) library for MongoDB.

+ 4. Node - An open source development platform for executing JavaScript code server-side.

+ 5. Express - Provides server-side logic for web and mobile applications.

 ## Getting Started/Installation Instructions:
-npm install Installs required dependencies.
+npm install - Installs required dependencies.

-npm start Starts the development server.
+npm start - Starts the development server.

-npm run build Bundles the app into static files for production.

-npm test Starts the test runner.

-npm run eject Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
-If you do this, you can’t go back!